martinkearn/Recommendations/README.md

 * Catalog Item recommendations.
 See http://sportswearshop.azurewebsites.net/Home/CatalogItem/244265 as an example
     * 'Complete the outfit': Recommended items of different outfit section to make-up a complete outfit
     * 'You may also like': Recommended items based
-    * 'Like this but cheaper': Recommended items of eth same type which are at least 20% cheaper
+    * 'Like this but cheaper': Recommended items of the same type which are at least 20% cheaper
+    * 'Accessories': Acessory items that go with the main item
 * Cart Recommendations.
-Add several items to the cart to see these. labelled as 'You may also like'
+Add several items to the cart to see these
+   * 'You may also like': Recommendations base don eth entire content of the cart
+   * 'Free shipping': Recommendation to raise the cart value over the $60 free shipping threshold
 * Personalised Recommendations.
-Based on a user's priori shopping history.
-Login as one of teh sampel user IDs to see these
+Based on a user's prior shopping history.
+Login as one of the sample user IDs to see these

 The application is deployed at http://sportswearshop.azurewebsites.net/